wfr/ricochet-irc/doc/usage.md

 The list of currently supported PTs are:

+- conjure-client
+- lyrebird
+- snowflake-client
+- webtunnel-client

+#### Bridges

+PTs are the method by which traffic is obfuscated, but they are useless without supporting infrastructure.
+This is where bridges come in.

+You can think of a bridge as a sort of 'endpoint' a PT connects through to get to the tor network (this is not be *technically* true for all PTs but it is still a useful analogy).

+The currently supported bridges are:

+- conjure
+- meek_lite
 - obfs2
 - obfs3
 - obfs4
-- meek_lite
 - scramblesuit
 - snowflake

-#### Bridges

-PTs are the method by which traffic is obfuscated, but they are useless without supporting infrastructure.
-This is where bridges come in.

-You can think of a bridge as a sort of 'endpoint' a PT connects through to get to the tor network (this is not be *technically* true for all PTs but it is still a useful analogy).
+- webtunnel

 Ricochet Refresh lets you circumvent censorship using two different types of bridges: built-in and custom.